padrinoDB/ipmr/cran-comments.md

 This is an update of ipmr which is already on CRAN.
-This update includes bug fixes and a new citation entry to reflect a publication describing the package.
-The last update was in mid July.
+This update includes bug fixes and a new features.
+The last update was in mid September, 2021.

 Additional information on this submission: